 Second Assessment Phase.
 Proof of concept.
 Each year, a call will be held to award 15 100,000-euro grants to create technology or product prototypes.

 Early-stage Capitalisation Phase.
 A series of Catalan Institute of Finance (ICF) loans, worth 2 million euros a year for five years, targeting start-up business activity and production, among others, will be offered.
 A committee comprising external individuals with accredited experience in business management will assess the projects.
 The Ministry of Business and Knowledge will set up a Guarantee Fund to cover partially the risk taken on, to make it easier to attain credit without having to give a guarantee.

-The first call for the Market stage was held on 5th August 2015.
+The second call for the Market stage was held on 15th January 2018.